 4. Select Appropriate Fundraising Tools

 Before you can launch your campaign, you'll need to get set up with fundraising tools.
 Luckily, there are lots of low-cost or free options available that nonprofits can use to launch their campaigns.
-To help you get started, TechSoup offers discounts on nonprofit fundraising platforms like CauseVox, Connect2give, and Fundly.
+To help you get started, TechSoup offers discounts on nonprofit fundraising platforms like CauseVox, Little Green Light, and DonorPerfect.

 5. Tailor Your Message to Each Platform